Photo: Fay Fox

 "sung by the balmy-voiced mezzo soprano Katherine Beck" ......"uniformly excellent"

-Ms. Beck made her debut at the Santa Fe Opera this summer as Karolka in David Alden's award-winning staging of Jenufa under the baton of Johannes Debus.
-She also covers Ms. Emily D'Angelo as Dorabella in Cosi fan tutte.
+Ms. Beck made her debut at the Santa Fe Opera this summer of 2019 as Karolka in David Alden's award-winning staging of Jenufa under the baton of Johannes Debus.
+She also covered Ms. Emily D'Angelo as Dorabella in Cosi fan tutte.

 Ms. Beck has been featured as Meg Page in Verdi’s Falstaff at Opera Colorado conducted by Ari Pelto during the 2017-2018 season.
 Equally comfortable in new music as well as standard repertoire, Katie also created the role of Lisette in the premiere of Gerald Cohen’s Steal a pencil for me in January 2018, also at Opera Colorado.